No items found.

 Testing and approval of runbook templates

-After you build the runbook, test it with the relevant teams to ensure that the critical path and task dependencies are optimal.
+After you build the runbook template, test it with the relevant teams to ensure that the critical path and task dependencies are optimal.
 Similarly, gather feedback from users and stakeholders and make adjustments accordingly.
 Furthermore, conduct a runthrough of the tasks to validate the effectiveness of the runbook and that timings are correct.

 Runbook template maintenance

-Automating runbooks: Enhancing operational efficiency
+Automating runbook templates: Enhancing operational efficiency

 As processes become more solidified and the potential for automation becomes apparent, organizations are afforded the opportunity to further streamline operations, saving time and other resources in the process.